 - 2. The following principles govern the size of apartment for which a family will qualify.
 Generally, two people are expected to share a bedroom.
 The guidance below explains how FCHA determines unit sizes to be assigned, but each family, not FCHA, decides exactly who shares a bedroom.
 Units will be so assigned that: - a.
-Children younger than age 18 and adults will be assigned separate bedrooms, although the actual use of bedrooms is determined by the family. - b.
-Two children of the same sex will be assigned one bedroom, unless the difference between their ages is 5 or more years, in which case they will be assigned separate bedrooms, but may be offered a unit one bedroom larger to reduce vacancies; - c.
-Two children of the opposite sex will be assigned separate bedrooms, although the actual use of bedrooms is determined by the family. - d.
-Two adults (eighteen and older) of the same sex are assigned each assigned one bedroom unless they are in a spousal relationship, in which case they will be assigned one bedroom; - e.
+Every bedroom will house at least one individual and no bedroom will house more than two individuals (unless a third individual is an infant).
+This is the HUD occupancy standard. - b.
+Children younger than age 18 and adults will be assigned separate bedrooms, although the actual use of bedrooms is determined by the family. - c.
+Two children of the same sex will be assigned one bedroom, unless the difference between their ages is 5 or more years, in which case they will be assigned separate bedrooms, but may be offered a unit one bedroom larger to reduce vacancies,

+- d.
+Two children of the opposite sex will be assigned separate bedrooms, although the actual use of bedrooms is determined by the family. - e.
+Two adults (eighteen and older) of the same sex are each assigned one bedroom unless they are in a spousal relationship, in which case they will be assigned one bedroom, - f.
 Two adults (eighteen and older) of opposite sex who are spouses are assigned one bedroom.
-If they are co-heads, they will be assigned bedrooms based on their relationships; - f.
-Adults (eighteen and older) of opposite sex who are not spouses or co-heads of household are assigned separate bedrooms although the actual use of bedrooms is determined by the family - g.
-A single head of household parent will be assigned a separate bedroom from his/her child, although the actual use of bedrooms is determined by the family. - h.
-Exceptions to the largest permissible apartment size may be made when verified to be needed as a reasonable accommodation for a person with disabilities. - i.
-An unborn child will be counted as a person in determining apartment size assigned; - j.
-FCHA will count for unit size determination a child who is temporarily away from the home because the child has been placed in foster care, kinship care, or is away at school, so long as it can be verified that the child will be living with the family if they are admitted. - k.
-FCHA will count for unit size determination a child for whom an adult has less than 51% custody but who will live in the unit at least part of the time. - I. A live-in aide may be assigned a bedroom if a unit of the right size is available.
-Single elderly or disabled residents with live-in aides will be assigned one or two bedroom units (not efficiency units). - m.
-FCHA reserves the right to relax these Occupancy Standards at hard-to-lease properties

-- n.
-The Local Housing Code of two persons per bedroom is the standard for the smallest apartment a family may be offered 9. - o.
+If they are co-heads, they will be assigned bedrooms based on their relationships, - g.
+Adults (eighteen and older) of opposite sex who are not spouses or co-heads of household are assigned separate bedrooms although the actual use of bedrooms is determined by the family - h.
+A single head of household parent will be assigned a separate bedroom from his/her child, although the actual use of bedrooms is determined by the family. - i.
+Exceptions to the largest permissible apartment size may be made when verified to be needed as a reasonable accommodation for a person with disabilities. - j.
+An unborn child will be counted as a person in determining apartment size assigned, - k.
+FCHA will count for unit size determination a child who is temporarily away from the home because the child has been placed in foster care, kinship care, or is away at school, so long as it can be verified that the child will be living with the family if they are admitted. - I. FCHA will count for unit size determination a child for whom an adult has less than 51% custody but who will live in the unit at least part of the time. - m.
+A live-in aide may be assigned a bedroom if a unit of the right size is available.
+Single elderly or disabled residents with live-in aides will be assigned one- or two-bedroom units (not efficiency units). - n.
+FCHA reserves the right to relax these Occupancy Standards at hard-to-lease properties although not by more than one bedroom size and with the requirement that each bedroom house at least one person. - o.
+The Local Housing Code of two persons per bedroom is the standard for the smallest apartment a family may be offered . - p.
 The largest apartment size that a family may be offered would be one bedroom per family member, considering family size and composition.